QR Code Scanner

 Supports PNG, JPG, GIF, WebP

 A QR (Quick Response) code is a two-dimensional matrix barcode that stores information in a grid of black and white squares.
-Originally developed by Denso Wave in 1994 for tracking automotive parts during manufacturing, QR codes can encode URLs, plain text, contact information, Wi-Fi credentials, payment details, and other structured data.
-Their name derives from their ability to be decoded at high speed — a significant improvement over the traditional one-dimensional barcode.
+Originally developed by Denso Wave in 1994, QR codes can encode URLs, plain text, contact information, Wi-Fi credentials, and payment details.
+They include Reed-Solomon error correction, allowing up to 30% of the code's data to be restored even if damaged — which is why QR codes remain scannable even with logos overlaid.

-Be especially cautious of QR codes found in public places — on posters, flyers, parking meters, restaurant tables, or event signage — where a sticker could have been placed over a legitimate code.
-If the QR code is printed on a sticker that appears added on top of an original surface, treat it with suspicion.
-Similarly, exercise caution with QR codes received in unsolicited emails or text messages; legitimate organizations rarely require you to scan a QR code for account verification or urgent action.
-When in doubt, navigate directly to the organization's official website by typing the URL manually rather than following a QR code link.
+Always preview the decoded URL before navigating to it.
+Be especially cautious of QR codes in public places — on posters, flyers, parking meters, or restaurant tables — where a sticker could have been placed over a legitimate code.
+If the QR code is on a sticker that appears added on top of an original surface, treat it with suspicion.
+Legitimate organizations rarely require you to scan a QR code for account verification.

 Can QR codes contain malware?